Navigating the Transition to New Refrigerants: What You Need to Know

 Sustainable HVAC Solutions in Albuquerque and Santa Fe

 The shift to A2L refrigerants marks a significant step toward a more sustainable future in the HVAC industry.
 As the January 2025 deadline approaches, it’s essential for homeowners and contractors alike to stay informed and prepared.
-At Wagner, we are committed to helping our community navigate these changes smoothly and ensuring that all HVAC systems are both efficient and environmentally responsible.
+At Wagner, we are committed to helping our community navigate these changes smoothly and ensuring that all HVAC systems in Albuquerque, NM are both efficient and environmentally responsible.